ibmresilient/resilient-community-apps/fn_components/README.md

 ## Requirements
-This App Host package assumes that the message destination, functions, and rules for each single-file integration are already defined in your Resilient server.
-If you require moving your integrations between Resilient instances, consider converting your single-file integrations to fully packaged Apps using the `resilient-sdk codegen` tool and capability.
+This App Host package assumes that the message destination, functions, and rules for each single-file integration are already defined in your Resilient platform.
+If you require moving your integrations between Resilient platform, consider converting your single-file integrations to fully packaged Apps using the `resilient-sdk codegen` tool and capability.

 For each single-file integration:
 * Each file must be Python 3 compatible.
 * Have no additional Python packages required other than those specified in the [container environment](#container_environment).
-* Message destinations, functions, and rules used must already exist on your Resilient server.
+* Message destinations, functions, and rules used must already exist on your Resilient platform.

 # Installation and Configuration
 With the app-fn_components-x.x.x.zip file downloaded from the AppExchange, navigate to the